 Consultancy is especially great if you’re looking to move from something full-time to something more part-time, with a flexible schedule.

 7. Work from home data entry jobs

 If you love reading and you have an eye for detail, then proofreading could be the job for you.
 In this job, you’ll need to read through crucial pieces of copy and other written content to find mistakes.
 Proofreading isn’t as easy as it seems.
 You’ll need excellent grammar, and the patience to read several documents over and over again.
-However, if you’re confident with your literary skills, then you’ll do well in this work from home job.
+However, if you’re confident with your literary skills, then you’ll do well in this home based role.

 Proofreader Helpful Resources

 If you’re ready to pursue an editing position or looking for more information about proofreader’s responsibilities, these online resources are a great way to get started:

 Copy Edit This! – This is the best way to put your editing skills to the test before embarking on your job search.
 Try this first of at least nine interactive copy editing quizzes created by the New York Times.